 To help you stay informed during the COVID-19 pandemic, IPAA SA and the Office of the Commissioner for Public Sector Employment are pleased to offer the COVID-19 Mental Wellbeing – Interview Series.

-Our first interview will feature South Australia’s Chief Psychiatrist Dr John Brayley, who will be interviewed by Commissioner for Public Sector Employment, Erma Ranieri on the mental health impacts of COVID-19, working from home and Dr Brayley’s latest research.
+Our first interview featured South Australia’s Chief Psychiatrist Dr John Brayley, who was interviewed by Commissioner for Public Sector Employment, Erma Ranieri on the mental health impacts of COVID-19, working from home and Dr Brayley’s latest research.

 Learn about our speakers